Jayanta Mahapatra

-Jayanta Mahapatra (born 22 October 1928) is an Indian English poet.
+Jayanta Mahapatra (22 October 1928 – 27 August 2023) was an Indian poet.
 He is the first Indian poet to win a Sahitya Akademi award for English poetry.
-He is the author of poems such as "Indian Summer" and "Hunger", which are regarded as classics in modern Indian English literature.
-He was awarded a Padma Shri, the fourth highest civilian honour in India in 2009.
-He returned the award in 2015 to protest against rising intolerance in India.
+He was the author of poems such as "Indian Summer" and "Hunger", which are regarded as classics in modern Indian English literature.
+He was awarded a Padma Shri, the fourth highest civilian honour in India in 2009, but he returned the award in 2015 to protest against rising intolerance in India.